What Should You Consider Before Heat Shrink...

 Rishi Sunak’s March budget provided a shot in the arm for UK business that may yet rival the obvious one of the successful vaccine rollout.
-His so-called “Super-deduction” will allow UK companies to claim capital allowances of 130% on ALL new plant and machinery.
+His so-called “Super-deduction” will allow UK companies to claim capital allowances of 130% on ALL new plant and machinery, which includes our range of labelling machines.

 This incentive has never been needed more.
 Investment levels by UK businesses continued to fall by a further 11.6% between Q3 2019 and Q3 2020.
 Most economists predict that our post-pandemic recovery will be sluggish if we cannot improve the UK disease of poor productivity levels.
 It still takes a worker in the UK five days to make something which the equivalent German worker can make in four.
 Rishi sees the problem and has made his generous give away conditional on tight time constraints.